-SCIENTIFIC INQUIRY AND LABS: In the beginning of the year, 7th grade reviews the process of scientific inquiry-- asking scientific questions, forming a hypothesis, identifying variables, making observations and collecting data, analyzing data, and making inferences while drawing conclusions about their data.
+SCIENTIFIC INQUIRY AND LABS: In the beginning of the year, 6th grade becomes introduced to the process of scientific inquiry.
+They learn what it means to be a scientist and begin to learn scientific skills such as asking scientific questions, forming a hypothesis, identifying variables, making observations and collecting data, analyzing data, and making inferences while drawing conclusions about their data.
 They then apply these skills in labs that are performed throughout the year.
-In labs, a question is posed about content we are covering in Life Science.
+In labs, a question is posed about content we are covering in Earth, Life, or Physical science.
 PREPARATION is big emphasis, for the students must read and summarize the experimental procedures the day before the lab.
 Students must also complete the pre-lab or they will not be allowed to participate in the lab.
 Mature conduct is expected during labs.
 Lab reports are due the next class after a lab.
 Students may discuss their answers in their groups but they may never copy word for word another student's answer.
 Lab reports are a large grade, slightly smaller than a test grade.
 During last trimester, students pose a scientific question regarding one topic we leanred in class so far this year, and perform an experiment on their own, collect data, draw conclusions, and present their findings to the class as an end-of-the-year project.

 EARTH SCIENCE: We begin the year studying about the wonders of Earth-- how the land and continents are constantly changing and in motion.
 We study plate tectonics and their effects such as continental drift, earthquakes, and volcanic eruptions.
 We study what minerals and rocks are, their properties, and how they are related.
 We study how the processes of weathering, erosion, and deposition work together to form many of Earth's features we see today and make predictions of how these features will change in the future!
 Finally, we take a look at Earth's natrual resources and why they are important.